 What is the purpose of the Shoreline High School & Beyond Plan?

 The purpose of this project is to assist and direct students in creating a meaningful post-high school plan.
 Shoreline School District prepares graduates with a rigorous education for success in college, career and life as independent community members.
 The SCP is intended as a record of a substantial post-high school plan and process.
 The . . . required components of the Senior Culminating Project used at Shorecrest and Shorewood High Schools . . . serve as evidence of the HSBP (High School and Beyond Plan).
 Seniors will select from one of the categories and complete all tasks assigned to that category by May 1, 2017. --Shoreline School District

 Basically, Washington State requires high schools to not only offer classes to students, but also to be sure that students have a plan for what they are going to do after high school.
-The High School and Beyond Plan is a series of steps throughout high school that culminate in the Senior Project.
+The High School and Beyond Plan is a series of steps throughout high school that culminate in the final piece of the HSBP, formerly called the Senior Project.
 Districts have some flexibility with the High School and Beyond plan, and this is Shoreline's implementation of the requirement.

 Please note that the outline below is pre-pandemic, but may still be useful to see what is required.
 The questions for materials were made more uniform in 2020.